adamnet01/esphome_ota_http/README.md

 Remote update of esp32 board in esphome via http request.

-The ota.bin file should be generated in esphome.
+The .ota.bin file should be generated in esphome.

 Then you should create .md5 file in PowerShell and upload to the server, e.g. your github project.